Frendzel/cv/index.md

 ## Short bio
 <br/>

 Experienced Software Engineer working in Payments and Automotive areas with strong soft skills and teaching passion.
-Moreless 10 years of experience as a Software Engineer, 6+ years in leading teams (team lead/tech lead), 6+ years in teaching.
+More than 15 years of experience as a Software Engineer, 6+ years in leading teams (team lead/tech lead), 6+ years in teaching.
 Currently working as an Engineering Manager, Technical Team Leader and Trainer.
 Living near Lodz (Poland).